patternfly/pf-codemods/packages/pf-codemods/README.md

 ### datalist-remove-selectableRow [(#8827)](https://github.com/patternfly/patternfly-react/pull/8827)

-We've removed the selectableRow property and replaced it with onSelectableRowChange.
+We've removed the `selectableRow` property for DataList and replaced it with `onSelectableRowChange`.
 The value of the selectableRow's onChange field was a callback, which can now be directly passed to the onSelectableRowChange prop.

 However, it's worth noting that the order of the params in the callback has been updated so that the event param is first.

-#### Example of manual change needed
+This rule on its own will not update the callback, but we also introduced the `dataList-onSelectableRowChange-updated-callback` rule, which updates the callback accordingly, once this `datalist-remove-selectableRow` rule has finished.

+This rule is a setup rule, meaning it will run before others, so the `dataList-onSelectableRowChange-updated-callback` rule can update the callback correctly.

+#### Examples

 In: